 Savor a Traditional Florentine Dinner

-This rustic restaurant serves traditional Florentine cuisine at its finest – at a very reasonable price (despite its inclusion in the MICHELIN guide to Tuscany!).
+This rustic restaurant, with its open-view kitchen, serves typical Florentine cuisine at its finest – at a very reasonable price too, despite its inclusion in the MICHELIN guide to Tuscany!

-Note: This restaurant is closed on Saturdays and Sundays!
+IMPORTANT NOTES: This restaurant is closed on Saturdays and Sundays!
+Make a reservation in advance, in-person or by phone!
+Cash only.

 For your third day in Florence, you have two options.
 Either head out of the city for a day trip around Tuscany or spend time exploring the Oltrarno neighborhood of Florence.